cloudstark/quarkus-zalando-problem-extension/README.md

 # Quarkus Problem (RFC7807) Extension

+Extension to use [Zalando Problem](https://github.com/zalando/problem) in your [Quarkus](https://quarkus.io) JAX-RS application.
+The extension will register an `ExceptionMapper` that is responsible to map catched Exceptions into valid `application/problem+json` to be used as the payload of the HTTP Response.

 ## Getting Started

 The Problem extension is not available in Maven Central.
 For now you have to clone the repository and install the